 Cosmetic surgical procedures can produce profound, long lasting changes in facial appearance, but are invasive and have an associated recovery period.
 Many patients who are just beginning to show signs of facial aging desire improvement, but cannot justify the cost or time investment required for surgical intervention.
 For these patients, the rapidly expanding repertoire of injectable treatments is perfect to suit their needs.
 Injectables can be utilized during an office visit, rather than requiring a trip to the operating room.
 With some treatments, no anesthetic is necessary, as the needles utilized are so small that discomfort is minimal.
 With others, topical anesthetic agents or nerve blocks may be utilized, depending on the patient’s preference and the sensitivity of the region being treated.

-From the standpoint of using minimally invasive techniques to treat facial wrinkles, there are two general classes of injectables neuromuscular toxins & soft tissue fillers.
+From the standpoint of using minimally invasive techniques to treat facial wrinkles, there are different classes of injectables.

 The second class of injectable treatments are the soft tissue fillers.
 This group is rapidly expanding, and many options are available.
 These injectables are more useful for treatment of firmly established wrinkles or larger lines of facial aging (such as the nasolabial folds).
 Fillers restore volume to the face and can add structure as well.
 Depending on the type of filler and the depth at which it is injected, you can smooth out fine lines on the surface of the skin, fill out deep lines (eg: nasolabial folds), augment soft tissues (such as the lips), or even effectively augment facial bone structure.
 All of these injectable fillers are placed by an injection, so the group carries usual risks of bruising, lumpiness, redness, product specific adverse reactions, and in rare cases local infections.